Affordable High Risk Life Insurance! Bet ‘Yer Healthier Than Ya Think!

 NOTE: Be sure to update your doctor (and ask them to amend your files) about any positive steps you’re making to improve your health.

 Don’t forget, your medical records speak for you.
 Which means you should never leave notation to your physician.
 They are busy and may not record everything.

 At Least 12 Months Have Passed Since You Got a DUI

 Did you have a DUI or DWI just over a year ago?

 Well, you’ll be lucky to get a standard rating but it’s possible.

-You'll have to stay on the straight and narrow plus the insurance company will look at other factors such as:
+Stay on the straight and narrow!
+Insurance companies look at factors such as: